joelalgee/airbnb_london/README.md

 # Inside Airbnb London (UK) Data Analysis

-Analysing Airbnb's London market, using linear and quantile regression in Python
+Analysing and visualising Airbnb's London market, using linear and quantile regression in Python

 ## Summary